BlueBrain/Currentscape/README.md

     }

 Note that if you want to use a "StepThresholdProtocol", you should follow the same procedure as in a protocol from /gpfs/bbp.cscs.ch/project/proj38/singlecell/optimization/config/protocols/ with a "Main" protocol calling the others, in order to collect threshold data needed for the Step Threshold Protocol.

+### Extracting ionic concentrations

+Ionic concentrations can be extracted by using the same method as the currents extraction.
+The ionic concentration variables simply have to be added to the "var_list" in the config file.
+The ionic concentration variables should end with an 'i', e.g. cai, nai, ki, etc.